Mensuration - the theory of measurement (plane figures)

 The SMath calculation sheet

-I have produced a SMath calculation sheet to provide an active model to allow variables to be changed to see how the area, perimeter and centroid of the figures above are calculated.
-The SMath calculation sheet can be found on my SMath Cloud web space by clicking on the image below:
+I have produced SMath calculation sheets to provide an active model to allow variables to be changed to see how the area, perimeter and centroid of the figures above are calculated.
+The SMath calculation sheet for the regular figures above can be found on my SMath Cloud web space by clicking on the left hand images below.
+The irregular figure above can be found by clicking on the right hand images below :

 Sources used and further reading